anishEgov/digit3/docs/README.md

 DIGIT's architecture is designed to facilitate the entire service delivery lifecycle, connecting service consumers (citizens, residents, businesses) with service providers (government departments, agencies, and third parties).

-At its core, DIGIT provides:

-1. **A unified consumer experience**: Citizens can discover, apply for, pay for, and receive services through consistent interfaces, regardless of which government agency provides the service.

-2. **Service provider enablement**: Government departments can digitize, manage, and improve their service offerings without building custom infrastructure for each service.

-3. **Interoperability layer**: Standardized data exchange between providers enables cross-departmental services and reduces redundant data collection from citizens.

-4. **Shared digital infrastructure**: Common building blocks for identity, data, payments, and more reduce costs and accelerate digital transformation.

 DIGIT's architecture consists of three primary layers that work together to create a seamless public service delivery ecosystem:

 #### Consumer Layer